wwdok/Quick-Python-Print/README.md

 ## How to use

-Introduction video: [Bilibili](https://www.bilibili.com/video/BV1hY411V7bi) | [Youtube](https://www.youtube.com/watch?v=w5cd_8lzylA) (When I made this video, it was version 0.1.1, and there have been many changes in the current version)
+Introduction video: [Bilibili](https://www.bilibili.com/video/BV1hY411V7bi) | [Youtube](https://www.youtube.com/watch?v=w5cd_8lzylA) (When I made this video, it was version 0.1.1, and there have been many changes in the current version).

-This extension only activates within `.py` and `.ipynb` files
+This extension only activates within `.py` and `.ipynb` files.

 ### Keyboard Shortcut
 For Mac user, the `Ctrl` should be `Cmd`.